A Quick Tour

 Perhaps you are just looking to reflect on nature and take a relaxing stroll through one of our parks.

 Other Parks in the city include Woodlawn Park, located on the site of a tourists camp along the Lincoln Highway.
-This tree filled park provides picnic tables, a regulation size soccer field, covered pavilions, a skateboard and BMX park, playground equipment and a large sandbox.
+This tree filled park provides picnic tables, a regulation size soccer field, covered pavilions, a skateboard and BMX park, and playground equipment.
 The Park Department provides two rental buildings in Woodlawn Park.
 The Lincolnway Building to the left of the main entrance is available for event rental year round and the Scout Cabin located in the heart of the park is available for event rental during warm weather months.

-Elkhart Riverwalk- This one mile walking path was developed along the banks of the Elkhart River and features beautiful scenic views.
-Excellent photo opportunities exist next to either of the two new aluminum pedestrian bridges which were installed in the summer of 2010.
+Elkhart Riverwalk- This one mile paved walking path was developed along the banks of the Elkhart River and features beautiful scenic views.
 The best point of access is near Woodlawn Park just off of Bridge Street as you enter the Industrial Park.
 Visitors may park in the parking lot behind the Advanced Metal Etching building.

 Triangle Park - Cavin Street - is home of the city clock and fountain.
 The city clock was donated in 1924 by John Cavin, son of our founder, Isaac Cavin.
-The fountain was donated to the city in 1894.
+The original stone fountain was donated to the city in 1894.
+Due to natural erosion, the original fountain was replaced with a beautiful granite fountain in 2024.

 Prentice Park - Corner of Martin and Sixth Streets - is named after Nathaniel Prentice, a veteran of the Revolutionary War.
 Established around the turn of the century, this quaint park contains children's playground equipment and plenty of shade.